 1. How and why the Project emerges?

-CARBONES DE GILLON S.L., a company integrated today in the NMR Group of Companies, applied to the “General Directorate for Mining” of the “Principado de Asturias”, a Research Permit called “Carballo Norte nº 30806”, which was granted on February 8, 2012.
+NMR applies to the “General Directorate for Mining” of the “Principado de Asturias”, through an affiliate company, a Research Permit called “Carballo Norte nº 30806”, which was granted on February 8, 2012.

 This permit is located on the assets of the former MINARSA (Minas del Narcea, SA),in the vicinity of Carballo, Corbeiro and Las Tiendas, in the council of Cangas del Narcea, and had belonged to the UNION FENOSA Group, which ceased its operation in the 1990s.